GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

     seen so far.
   - `slot_penultimate`, of type `gauge`, is the second highest slot number for the blocks seen so far.
+  - `blockfetching_total_bytes{host="SH1"}` is total number of bytes downloaded via block fetching for a given sample host `SH1`.
+Note the use of Prometheus labels here.

 ### Retrieving Stored Block Data